The Benefits of Strategic Agility and Systematic Innovation

 What are Strategic Agility and Systematic Innovation?

-Strategic agility refers to the ability of an organization to stay competitive in their market by using innovative ideas to adjust and adapt to changing markets.
+The definition of strategic agility is the ability for organizations to see shifts inside the business as well as externally in the business environment in which they operate.
 A company that uses strategic agility will apply these competitive skills to create new products and services as well as new business models.

 Systematic innovation refers to the planned and coordinated ongoing effort of organizations to create something new using a strategy rooted in business creativity.
 An organization using systematic innovation will create a system to support its innovative efforts that involves various perspectives or departments working towards a common goal.